manavbjain/manavbjain/README.md

 -->

 - 👋 Hi, I'm Manav Jain
+- 😄 Pronouns: he/him/his
 - 👨‍💻 I am interested in all things security
-- 🌱 I’m currently learning about network security📡
+- 🌱 I’m currently learning about wireless security📡
 - 🔭 In my free time I like creating and solving CTFs
 - 📫 The best way to reach me is [LinkedIn](https://www.linkedin.com/in/manavbjain/)